Climate DT

 A dedicated storyline viewer supports interactive exploration of these simulations at kilometre-scale resolution, making it possible to compare the same event across climate states and assess how global warming is reshaping regional extremes.

-The viewer currently shows 2 different events and new ones will be added regularly.
+The viewer shows 2 different events and new ones will be added regularly.

 06 VISUALISE